wessenstam/gts21/karbon/day-2/day-2.rst

       kubectl --namespace kasten-io port-forward service/gateway 8080:8000

 #.
 Open a browser and point it to http://127.0.0.1:8080/k10/#/ this should provide you access to the dashboard.
 Have a quick look around and then close the browser.

+[CAN'T LOOK AROUND.
+IT'S PROMPTING FOR COMPANY AND E-MAIL FIRST]

 #.
 In your terminal/Powershell session hit <CTRL>+C to stop the proxy process.

 Define Traefik for routing